bitfocus/companion-module-youtube-live/HELP.md

 #### Action configuration

-When creating buttons for either starting or stopping a broadcast, you should pick the stream to work with using the provided dropdown menu.
+When creating buttons for either starting or stopping a broadcast, you should pick the broadcast to work with using the provided dropdown menu.
-It should contain all streams present on the channel.
+It should contain all broadcasts present on the channel.

 ### Thanks